mikecinnamon/MLearning/[ML-02] scikit-learn.md

 model.score(X, y)
 ```

 In both regression and classification, `.score()` returns a number whose maximum value is 1, which is read as *the higher the better*.
 Nevertheless, the mathematics are completely different.
-For a regression model, it is the **R-squared statistic**.
-For a classification model, it is the **accuracy**.
+For a regression model, `.score()` returns the **R-squared statistic**.
+For a classification model, it returns the **accuracy**.
 Details will be given in the following lectures.

 ## Dummy variables